BuildOnViction/gitbook/developer-guide/standards-and-specification/trc725-specification.md

 ---
-description: TRC725 is the simplest form of Non-Fungible Token on TomoChain
+description: TRC725 is the simplest form of Non-Fungible Token on Viction
 ---

 # TRC725 Specification